 (Check out my guide on starting out as a dog groomer for more details on commission rates, tips, and marketing.)

 I can’t speak for everybody.
-But I will say that tips help me weather the storm during a slow week.
+But I will say that the extra generosity helps me weather the storm during a slow week.

 Seeing that a majority of my clients tip is also very motivating.
 Regardless of how I’m feeling that day, I always want to do my best work because I know my clients appreciate the extra effort.